retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 default: `yes`

-If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }}).
+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice (see the BBT FAQ) and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }})

 #### Apply brace-protection to capitalized words

 default: `yes`

-If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [automatic brace-protection for words with uppercase letters]({{ ref . "support/faq#why-the-double-braces" }}).
+If you're dead-set on ignoring both BibTeX/BibLaTeX best practice (see the BBT FAQ) and the Zotero recommendations on title/sentence casing, you can turn this off to suppress [automatic brace-protection for words with uppercase letters]({{ ref . "support/faq#why-the-double-braces" }}).

 #### Retain export cache across upgrades

 default: `no`

 By default, BBT clears all caches whenever BBT or Zotero is upgraded.
 I can't realistically predict whether a change in Zotero or BBT is going to affect the output generated for any given item, so to be sure you always have the latest export-affecting fixes, the caches are discarded when a new version of either is detected.
 If you have a very large library however, of which you regularly export significant portions, you might want to retain the cached items even if that does come with the risk that you get wrong output on export that has been fixed in the interim.

 If you turn this on, the *only* problem with export you are allowed to report is that the cache is getting dropped on upgrade.
 Before you report absolutely *anything* else, you *must* clear the cache and reproduce the problem.
-When you turn this off, the cache will be dropped.
+When you change this setting, as with any setting change, the cache will be dropped.

 #### Parallel background exports: